trebeljahr/trebeljahr.com/_booknotes/the-selfish-gene.md

 A vehicle needs an exit for its replicators.
 That's what makes it a vehicle.

-The main question remains though - why are vehicles so crazy complicated as our own bodies are?
+The main question remains though - why are vehicles so crazy complicated as our bodies are?

 3 questions arise from it:
 Why do genes form cells?
 Why do cells do multicellular life?
 And why do vehicles have a "bottlenecked" life cycle - i.e. why is there only one exit for the genes?